cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/04-comparison.md

 ~~~
 {: .language-bash}

-If everything went right, the message you should see in terminal at end of process is:
+If everything went right, the message you'll see in terminal at end of the process is:

 ~~~